Jathusan19/Food-delivery-App/README.md

-A sample food delivery app with basci CRUD functionalities such as CREATE , READ , UPDATE and DELETE operations connecetde with Mongo
+A sample food delivery app with basci CRUD functionalities such as CREATE , READ , UPDATE and DELETE operations connecetde with MongoDb